zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

     *	Export Utility: Command-Line tool for exporting the outline of a cube and other related elements into a application workbook.
     *	LCM: Life-Cycle Management tool is used for backing up and restoring the Essbase artifacts.
-    *	Command-Line Tool: CLI utility for On-Premise Essbase platform.
+    *	Command-Line Tool: CLI utility to perform administrative actions on On-Premise Essbase platform.
     *	Migration Utility: This utility is used for migrating Essbase artifacts  between Essbase instances and environments.
 This tab also contains the download links for Smart View and Cube Designer add-ins.
 Extensions and Essbase Client tools such as MaxL, Java API, and others are also available in the Desktop Tools section.

     ![](./images/image14_73.png "")